 Madaba is one of the centres of Jordanian Christianity, a heritage that dates back to the very early days of the religion.
 Before that, and another tradition that has lasted through the years, it was a major centre for mosaics.
 Many of the mosaic floors from Classical sites throughout Jordan, Syria and Israel were probably laid by artists who had learnt their trade in Madaba.
-There are several archaeological sites and museums dotted across the modern city that boast stunning mosaics and artefacts from the Classical period, and a walking tour of the town is a great way to appreciate these.
+Several archaeological sites and museums, including the Archaeological Park, are dotted across this modern city and boast stunning mosaics and artefacts from the Classical period, and a walking tour of the town is a great way to appreciate these.
 The major draw of Madaba combines Christianity and mosaics on the floor of the Church of St George, where there is a famous mosaic map from the 6th Century AD depicting the Holy Land in wonderful detail.